-In response to the Northwest Power and Conservation Council's November 6, 2019 request, the ISRP reviewed the Yakama Nation’s Revised Master Plan for Yakima Subbasin Summer- and Fall-run Chinook, Coho Salmon and Steelhead (Volume I and Volume II, Appendices; hereafter “Revised Plan”).
+In response to the Council's November 6, 2019 request, the ISRP reviewed the Yakama Nation’s Revised Master Plan for Yakima Subbasin Summer- and Fall-run Chinook, Coho Salmon and Steelhead (Volume I and Volume II, Appendices; hereafter “Revised Plan”).
 The Master Plan is for Project #1988-115-25, Yakima River Design and Construction-Yakima/Klickitat Fisheries Project (YKFP).
 This is the ISRP’s fourth review related to this Master Plan (see ISRP 2018-6, ISRP 2013-8, and 2012-13).

 The 2019 Revised Master Plan is a revision of the plan first reviewed by the ISRP in 2012.
 The Revised Plan describes how five hatchery programs in the Yakima River Basin will be implemented.
 Coho salmon are the focus of two of these endeavors.
 In one case, an integrated coho hatchery program is being used to provide conservation and harvest benefits.
 The second coho effort uses a segregated hatchery effort to increase harvest opportunities in Zone 6 and within the Yakima subbasin.
 Similarly, integrated and segregated hatchery programs for Chinook salmon are the center of two additional hatchery efforts.
 The integrated summer/fall Chinook hatchery program is intended to provide both conservation and harvest benefits.
 The segregated hatchery program produces upriver bright fall Chinook (the John Day Mitigation project) that will be used to increase harvest opportunities.
 None of these coho and Chinook populations are listed under the ESA.
 The fifth hatchery component is directed toward reconditioning wild steelhead kelts.
 Steelhead in the Yakima subbasin are listed as threatened under the ESA.
 The kelt reconditioning project is a conservation effort conceived to increase the abundance of steelhead spawners in the subbasin.